Iginla headlines 2020 Hall class as 4th Black player elected

 The 18-member selection committee voted remotely for the first time because of travel difficulties posed by the coronavirus pandemic.
 Those living in the Toronto area met in a conference room to determine the inductees, who got congratulatory calls from chairman of the board Lanny McDonald.

 It’s unclear if the hall will hold its traditional in-person induction ceremony in November.
+It’s tentatively scheduled for Nov.
+16.

 The NHL is still working on trying to resume its season after suspending play in March, with the playoffs potentially extending into October and delaying the start of next season until December or January.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno